-A dedicated, amateur chef and a professional carpenter, Philippe also has decades of hospitality and tourism experience.
+A dedicated, amateur chef and a professional carpenter, Philippe has decades of hospitality and tourism experience.
 In 2001, he established 'Gatineau Hills Experience', an eco-tourism company specializing in outdoor experiences in this region.
-Philippe is a marketing and sales representative for a regional take-home gourmet food business.
+Philippe is also a marketing and sales representative for a regional gourmet culinary business.

-A conservation architect and historic sites tourism planner, Lori works internationally at World Heritage sites and monuments.
-She’s lived on five continents and worked in over 30 countries, developing destination plans and designing visitor and hospitality offerings at heritage sites.
+A conservation architect and historic sites planner, Lori works internationally at World Heritage sites and national monuments.
+She’s lived on five continents and worked in over 40 countries, developing conservation plans and designing site offerings for visitor experiences.

 A short history: from 'auto camp' to MOTElluxe